Skip to content

 The Sherlock Holmes Museum is home to a vast array of exhibits and collections that bring the world of the detective to life.
 These include:

 The Sitting Room: This is where Holmes and Dr. Watson would discuss their cases and enjoy their leisure time.
-The room is filled with Victorian-era furniture, a roaring fireplace, and a bookshelf stocked with various books and journals.
+The room is filled with Victorian-era furniture, a roaring fireplace, and a bookshelf with various books and journals.

 Mrs. Hudson’s Kitchen: Explore the kitchen where Mrs. Hudson, the housekeeper, prepared meals for Holmes and Watson.